 The Grantor must further warrant that the property being conveyed to Palm Beach County meets all appropriate and applicable environmental agency requirements.
 In the event of a determination of contamination which requires remediation or clean up on the property now owned by the Grantor, the Grantor agrees to hold the County harmless and shall be responsible for all costs of such clean up, including but not limited to, all applicable permit fees, engineering or other expert witness fees including attorney's fees as well as the actual cost of the clean up.
 Thoroughfare Plan Road right of way conveyances shall be consistent with Palm Beach County's Thoroughfare Right of Way Identification Map.
 The Property Owner shall not record these required deeds or related documents.
-Palm Beach County will prepare a tax pro-ration.
+Palm Beach County will prepare a tax proration.
 A check, made payable to the Tax Collector's Office, shall be submitted by the property owner for the pro-rated taxes.
 After final acceptance, Palm Beach County shall record all appropriate deeds and documents.
 (BLDG PERMIT/ONGOING: MONITORING-Eng)

-- 7. Prior to the issuance of the first building permit or within ninety (90) days of a request by the County Engineer, whichever shall occur first, the property owner shall provide to Palm Beach County Land Development Division by warranty deed additional right of way for the construction of: - i.
+- 7. Prior to the issuance of the first building permit, the property owner shall provide to Palm Beach County Land Development Division by warranty deed additional right of way for the construction of: - i.
 A right turn lane east approach on SW 18th Street at Camino Del Mar - ii.
 A right turn lane east approach on SW 18th Street at Palm D'Oro Drive - iii.
 A right turn lane west approach on Camino Real at Camino Del Mar

 This right of way shall be a minimum of 280 feet in storage length, a minimum of twelve feet in width and a taper length of 50 feet or as approved by the County Engineer.
 The right of way should be continued across the intersecting roadway.
-The property owner is responsible for acquiring all necessary right of way and for all right of way acquisition costs, including but not limited to, surveys, property owner maps, legal descriptions for acquisition and a title search for a minimum of 30 years.
+The property owner may acquire the right of way independently or through an agreement with Palm Beach County Right of Way Acquisition Section.
+Either way, the property owner is responsible for all costs associated with acquiring all necessary right of way, including but not limited to, surveys, property owner maps, legal descriptions for acquisition and a title search for a minimum of 30 years.
 This additional right of way shall be free of all encumbrances and encroachments and shall include Corner Clips where appropriate, as determined by the County Engineer.
-Property owner shall provide Palm Beach County with sufficient documentation acceptable to the Right of Way Acquisition Section to ensure that the property is free of all encumbrances and encroachments, including a topographic survey.
-The Property Owner shall not record the required right of way or related documents.
-After final acceptance of the location, legal sketches and dedication documents, Palm Beach County shall record all appropriate deeds and documents (BLDG PERMIT/ONGOING: MONITORING-Eng)
+(BLDG PERMIT: MONITORING-Eng)

 - 8. The Property owner shall construct: - i.
 A right turn lane east approach on SW 18th Street at Camino Del Mar - ii.
 A left turn lane north approach on Camino Del Mar at SW 18th Street - iii.
 A right turn lane east approach on SW 18th Street at Palm D'Oro Drive - iv.
 A right turn lane west approach on Camino Real at Camino Del Mar - v.
-A left turn lane south approach on Military Trail at the proposed entrance to Pod 64F

-Any and all costs associated with the construction shall be paid by the property owner.
+A left turn lane south approach on Military Trail at the proposed entrance to Pod 64F Any and all costs associated with the construction shall be paid by the property owner.
 These costs shall include, but are not limited to, utility relocations and acquisition of any additional required right-of-way.